 At many airports, dedicated buses transport the flight crew to their aircraft.
 Accordingly, the on-time performance of the crew buses reflects a critical aspect of the ground processes.
 The crew bus punctuality KPI calculates the number of flights with an on-time arrival of the crew bus concerning the airport’s total number of flights.
-Worth to mention that the KPI requires thorough concepts and a clear definition of ground process timestamps.
+Worth mentioning that the KPI requires thorough concepts and a clear definition of ground process timestamps.

 In an ideal world, a flight crew (Cockpit and cabin) operate the same aircraft for an entire shift.
-The necessity to change aircraft during a shift —always— holds the potential for disruptions.
+However, the necessity to change aircraft during a shift —always— holds the potential for disruptions.
 Accordingly, the crew changes key performance indicator calculates the number of flights where the crew must change the aircraft about all flights operated (clustered according to cockpit and cabin crew).

 Some airlines defined sophisticated ground process models.
 Accordingly, they calculate target timestamps for every process resp. milestones.
 The milestone “Boarding begin” is one of the essential ground process milestones.
-However, the KPI “Crew Readiness” calculates the number of flights where the crew was ready for boarding once the milestone boarding begin was reached and puts that into relation to the overall number of flights.
+However, the KPI “Crew Readiness” calculates the number of flights where the crew was ready for boarding once the milestone boarding begin was reached and put that into relation to the overall number of flights.

 Crew en Route

 A very basic KPI that provides the number of cockpit and cabin crew currently en route.